Random thoughts from Taiwan & Hong Kong

 Want to follow my dividend investing and financial independence journey?
 Sign up newsletter or fill in below.

 Mrs. T and I are working toward financial independence by investing in dividend stocks and index ETFs.
-Our plan is to live off dividends so we are always on the lookout for great dividend stocks …
+Our plan is to live off dividends by having between $60,000 to $70,000 in dividend income.
+We may …